 -Excerpt from new writing project Love Chronicles

 Great is His faithfulness (Lamentations 3:23).
 His steadfast love, His everlasting mercy, and His boundless grace is what pursues us relentlessly – even when we are at odds with Him.
 God is faithful because He cannot be anything but faithful.
-His faithfulness to us is similar to a husband’s faithfulness to his wife is marriage; in fact, marriage, in its purest God-ordained form, is a mirror, an extravagant display of Christ’s perfect and unfailing love for His church.
+His faithfulness to us is similar to a husband’s faithfulness to his wife in marriage; in fact, marriage, in its purest God-ordained form, is a mirror, an extravagant display of Christ’s perfect and unfailing love for His church.

 Our fidelity and faithfulness on earth is a mirror of our fidelity and faithfulness to the God above.

-A husband and wife in marriage also represent the beauty of the Trinitarian doctrine.
+A husband and wife in marriage also represent the beauty of the Holy Trinity and the Trinitarian doctrine.
 Unity within the church and within marriage is an example of the unity we see between God the Father, God the Son, and God the Holy Spirit (Ephesians 4:4-6).
 We understand how we are to relate to God and how we are to relate to one another through the Holy Trinity.